Bucs hope to keep core together to chase another Super Bowl - WHIZ News

 If Brady, Arians and general manager Jason Licht have their way, Gronkowski, Brown and Fournette won’t wind up being one-season rentals.

 The team is also interested in signing linebacker Shaquil Barrett and receiver Chris Godwin to long-term deals.
-Defensive starters Lavonte David, Jason Pierre-Paul and Ndamukong Suh can become free agents, although there’s been no indication any is eager to leave.
+Defensive starters Lavonte David and Ndamukong Suh can become free agents, although there’s been no indication either of them is eager to leave.

 “I’m very very confident,” Arians said Monday of keeping the bulk of the roster together for next season.
 “I have all the trust in the world in Jason and what he will do.
 There will be dollars involved, but I think this group is so so close that sometimes dollars don’t matter.
 But we’re going to do everything we can to get the dollars right, too.”

-The Bucs likely have about $38 million in salary cap space, thought the 2021 cap number has not been set yet.
+The Bucs likely have about $38 million in salary cap space, though the 2021 cap number has not been set yet.

 Arians also expressed the belief that the Bucs, who rode Brady and a dynamic young defense on an impressive playoff surge that culminated with Tampa Bay becoming the first team to appear in a Super Bowl in its own stadium, can be even better next year.